What You Need to Know About Degree Translation in UAE

 The Real Question: Will My Degree Be Recognized?

 MOHRE (Ministry of Human Resources and Emiratisation) accepts MOJ-certified translations for work permit applications.
 They do not require equivalency certificates for most private sector jobs.
-However, certain regulated professions and government positions require MOHESR (Ministry of Higher Education and Scientific Research) equivalency in addition to translation.
+However, certain regulated professions and government positions require MOHESR equivalency in addition to translation.
+Have a distance education or online degree?
+It can still be used if properly attested.

 Who Needs Equivalency vs. Who Needs Translation Only